 It will be challenging for a full-range, privately run grocery store to survive in La Pointe until population increases substantially.
 (Washington Island, in Door County, does have a year-round grocer, but that community also has a year-round population of about 720.)
-As a result, La Pointe residents often must rely on stores in Bayfield, Red Cliff, Washburn, Ashland or beyond for many typical grocery supplies -- incurring additional costs on their
+As a result, La Pointe residents often must rely on stores or other connections in Bayfield, Red Cliff, Washburn, Ashland

-Efforts should consider options such as low-input, regenerative food production on the Island, centralizing capacity and access, and coordinating purchases from off-island suppliers, growers and CSAs, including buying in bulk or wholesale.

-- Creating a year-round "food hub."
+- Creating more formal networks of collaborative food growing, purchasing and distribution.
+Efforts should consider options such as low-input, regenerative food production on the Island, centralizing capacity and access, and coordinating purchases from off-island suppliers, growers and CSAs, including buying in bulk or wholesale. - Creating a year-round "food hub."
 The hub could connect food networks already operating on the Island, in Red Cliff, Bad River, and elsewhere in the region, and could combine food production, distribution, and marketing within the community. - Exploring whether the Town should consider investing in this food hub through financial assistance, in-kind contributions, or allocations of outside funding.